 Personally I used ϕ16×1.5 mm tubes, because 15 mm were unavailable at my nearby store.

-For the 300Ω -> 75Ω matching I made a half-wave coaxial balun.
-All connections at the feedpoint are joined with special bi-metallic Cu/Al washers.
+For the 300Ω → 75Ω matching I made a half-wave coaxial balun.
+All connections at the feedpoint are joined with special bi-metallic Cu/Al washers for long-term reliability.

-Additionally I used a spray dedicated for PCB coating to protect all connections before closing the dipole box.
-I also sealed it with silicone.
+Additionally I used a spray dedicated for PCB coating to protect all connections.
+Before closing the box, I also sealed it with silicone.

 Model vs reality

 All antenna patterns were measured with a modified Sony XDR-F1HD tuner and XDR-GTK software.
-My AR-303 rotator is not very linear, especially towards north, where it starts and ends its rotation.
+My AR-303 rotator is not very linear, especially towards north, where it starts and ends the rotation.
 The multipath interference is visible as a choppy signal on the following plots.
-I used signal attentuators for the strongest stations.
-I also measured some weaker signals during maintenance of my local transmitter (6x 60 kW + 1x 2.5 kW @ 35 km).
+I used some signal attentuators for the strongest stations.
+I also measured other weaker signals during maintenance of my local transmitter site, carrying 6x 60 kW + 1x 2.5 kW @ 35 km.